 Students don’t have to pay council taxes

 A full-time student can legally skip paying council taxes.
 If everyone in a property is a full-time student, no one has the obligation to pay the local council the standard taxation for living in the rented or owned property.

 The number of people, each of them free from council tax obligation, living inside the same property is unlimited as long as each of them has the status of a full-time student.

-If a full-time student is living with an adult who has to pay taxes, the student is free from paying any council bills, while the other adult takes the complete responsibility for timely council tax payments, with the whole 100% charge.
+If a full-time student is living with an adult who has to pay taxes, the student is free from paying any council bills, while the other adult takes complete responsibility for timely council tax payments, with the whole 100% charge.

-When living with a mentally ill person or someone who has a condition that affects their intelligence or/and social functioning, you can opt-in for 25% council tax discount.
+When living with a mentally ill person or someone who has a condition that affects their intelligence or/and social functioning, you can opt-in for a 25% council tax discount.
 The mentally impaired person should have a certificate that proves his condition.

-Apply for a council tax discount by filling your postcode.
+Apply for a council tax discount by filling in your postcode.
 You will be provided with a confirmation that tax reductions are possible for your particular case.